- Academic Progress

 This form also allows a student to title an independent study.
 These forms do not require School approval and may be submitted directly from the department to the University Registrar’s Office of Student Services, 25 W. 4th Street, 1st Floor.
 Independent Study Forms are available at Registration Services, 82 Washington Square East, Pless Hall, 2nd Floor, (212) 998-5055

-Deadlines: Pre-registered students should submit Independent Study forms during the first three weeks of the semester.
+Deadlines: Pre-registered students should submit Independent Study forms during the first three weeks of the term.
 Late registering students should attach an Independent Study Form to the Program Change Form at the time of registration.

 Signatures: The advisor’s signature at all times, along with those of the sponsoring faculty member and the chairperson of the department in which the student is matriculated.